Firefolio/legacy/README.md

 developing **Firefolio**.
 It's a web server that runs locally on your computer and meets all of the above requirements.

+## History
+**Firefolio** was originally a prototype called [Blue Carbon](https://github.com/blue-carbon) which was made as part of a university assignment in web design.
+After being dissatisfied with it's performance and myriad of design quirks, I decided to rebuild the entire thing from scratch in order for it to be more accessible to a wider audience outside of myself.

 ## License
 Firefolio is released under the terms of the
 [MIT Open Source License](http://www.opensource.org/licenses/MIT).
 Feel free to